 Emilie Steinnagel‘s handbell journey began the first day handbells were brought to St. Luke Lutheran Church in Gales Ferry, CT.
 She was one of the rosy-cheeked children chosen to demonstrate how easily handbells can be learned.
 When Emilie was in eighth grade, Jane needed one more ringer and roped her into the handbell world for good.
 Emilie played under Jane’s direction for five years and went on both Bells to Britain tours with the St. Luke Lutheran Church Concert Handbell Choir.
 While attending Smith College, she was president of the handbell choir and taught a two week beginner handbell class called “How Not to Ring Wrong.”
 Upon moving to the greater Boston area, Emilie joined the Back Bay Ringers, where she met her husband, Krishna Ersson.
 She now lives in Guilford, CT with Krishna and their children Kyan and Lilah.
 Emilie is the Referral Navigator at Women and Family Life Center where she supports women in accessing resources to mitigate life crises and transitions.

 Laura Waite began ringing bells in her high school’s bell choir in Coatesville, Pennsylvania at the age of 15.
 She received her B.S. in Music Education from West Chester University and has a Masters Degree in Music Education from University of Connecticut.
 Laura teaches general/vocal music at Catherine Kolnaski Magnet School in Groton.
 She enjoys gardening and decorating her house when she’s not doing something musical.
 She currently lives in Gales Ferry with her husband Rob and her two children Kasey and Lucas and one fur baby, Beau.

-Andy Wallace, of North Stonington, CT, is the Music Director at the Dunn’s Corners Community Church, Presbyterian, in Westerly, RI where he has spent twenty years directing the choral and handbell programs.
+Andy Wallace, of North Stonington, CT, is the Music Director at the Dunn’s Corners Community Church, Presbyterian, in Westerly, RI where he has spent twenty three years directing the choral and handbell programs.
 Andy has been ringing handbells in choirs and ensembles since 1991, is active as a solo ringer and as a clinician throughout Area 1.
 He is a middle school history teacher in West Greenwich, RI, and has received several outstanding teaching awards including the prestigious Milken National Educator Award, the “Oscars” of education.